-PROXY STATEMENT FOR 2022 ANNUAL MEETING OF STOCKHOLDERS To Be Held at 10:00 a.m.
-Mountain Time on Thursday, June 23, 2022
+To Be Held at 10:00 a.m.
+Mountain Time on Thursday, June 22, 2023

-This proxy statement and the enclosed form of proxy are furnished in connection with the solicitation of proxies by our board of directors for use at our 2022 annual meeting of stockholders (the "Annual Meeting"), and any postponements, adjournments or continuations thereof.
-The Annual Meeting will be held on Thursday, June 23, 2022, at 10:00 a.m.
+This proxy statement and the enclosed form of proxy are furnished in connection with the solicitation of proxies by our board of directors for use at our 2023 annual meeting of stockholders (the "Annual Meeting"), and any postponements, adjournments or continuations thereof.
+The Annual Meeting will be held on Thursday, June 22, 2023, at 10:00 a.m.
 Mountain Time.
-Due to the public health impact of the COVID-19 pandemic, we will be holding the Annual Meeting solely in a virtual meeting format.
-Conducting the meeting virtually will again ensure stockholder access in light of the expected ongoing uncertainty for large gatherings due to the COVID-19 pandemic.
-To attend the virtual Annual Meeting, please visit: https://web.lumiagm.com/261252145.
+We will be holding the Annual Meeting solely in a virtual meeting format.
+To attend the Annual Meeting, please visit: https://web.lumiagm.com/261252145 and enter code: hlthvirt2023.

-The Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this proxy statement and our annual report is first being mailed on or about May 13, 2022, to all stockholders entitled to receive notice of and to vote at the Annual Meeting.
+The Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this proxy statement and our annual report is first being mailed on or about May 12, 2023, to all stockholders entitled to receive notice of and to vote at the Annual Meeting.